 On these two commandments hang all the law and the prophets.

 The questioner replied, "well said!"
 (Mark 12:32).
 The Sadducees, Pharisees, Scribes, Priests and Rabbis may have

 agreed with Christ's answer, but their problem was disobedience, not ignorance.

 The Jewish leaders were familiar with thousands of laws or commandments, many of which were of their own invention.

 Probably no two leaders of the Jews could agree about which commandment was most important.
 They all had their

 favorites and some played them out like cards in a game of Poker; it all depended on what the other person played.

 Jesus knew the Ten Commandments, but he also knew how the Old Testament prophets interpreted and taught them.
 And

-prophets expounded and defined the greatest commandment.
-Here are just ten of those references:
+Jewish leaders called the greatest commandment.
+Following are just ten of those references: